nboldhq/docs/src/automation/power-platform-automation-connector.md

   * Go to the Security tab, scroll down, and click edit

   ![](/media/screenshot-2022-07-08-at-16-56-09.png)
-  * Change Client secret with a new secret value
+  * Change **Client secret** with a new secret value from a new client secret that you just created in Azure Active Directory.
   * Update a connector

 ![](/media/screenshot-2022-07-08-at-16-57-09.png)